ocurrent/overview/README.md

 builds it, runs the tests, and deploys the binary if the tests pass.
 OCurrent pipelines are self-adjusting, so when the branch is updated, the pipeline will update automatically.

+For more information on OCurrent, see:

+- The [OCurrent wiki][] -- the official documentation
+- [ocurrent-skeleton][] -- a template pipeline you can clone
+- [CI/CD Pipelines: Monad, Arrow or Dart?][darts] -- background on OCurrent's design

 ## Docker images

 The [docker-base-images][] service periodically builds Docker images for various Linux distributions,